BIH-DMBS/CLUES/docs/gettingStarted.md

 - --rerun-incomplete reruns any jobs that were not completed

 - --latency-wait 60 waits up to 60 seconds for output files (useful on shared filesystems)

+Once completed, the required data will be downloaded and stored as specified in your general workflow configuration file (config/config.json).
+You can then proceed to link environmental data to participant locations using the [Data Linkage scripts](enrichment.md).